 The Company classified the Warrants as equity in the condensed consolidated balance sheets in accordance with the guidance in ASC 815, Derivatives and Hedging.
 The Company allocated the net proceeds from the issuance of the Series C Preferred Stock based on the relative fair values of the Series C Preferred Stock and Warrants, which resulted in approximately \$0.7 million of the net proceeds being allocated to the Warrants.

-Upon the completion of the IPO of its common stock in May 2020, all outstanding Warrants were automatically cashless exercised resulting in the issuance of 313,794 shares of the Company's common stock.
+As further discussed in Note 12, upon the completion of the IPO of its common stock in May 2020, all outstanding Warrants were automatically cashless exercised.

 8. Stock-Based Compensation Expense